Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 Supervision offered

-There are three methods of teaching for each of the course units.
+Here are three methods of teaching for each of the course units:

-Online learning – each unit for the course has weekly materials and activities to support students in their learning.
-Each unit has a dedicated Unit Tutor, who provides guidance for students in how to get the most out of the course materials and activities.
+Each unit for the course has weekly materials and activities to support students in their learning.
+Each unit has a dedicated Unit Tutor, who provides guidance for students on how to get the most out of the course materials and activities.
 The Unit Tutor facilitates forum discussions through the virtual learning environment (VLE).
 For some weeks of the course, students will also be supported by a Research Methods Tutor.

 The online day schools are an enriching learning experience, where students are able to hear from, and debate with, eminent academics in the educational assessment field.